Einar Gustafson was a 12-year-old cancer patient who launched the Jimmy Fund in 1948 and then quietly succumbed to the disease.

 Einar Gustafson returned home to New Sweden, Maine, and lived a full and vigorous life.
 At the age of 63, he emerged as the original Jimmy and had a memorable visit with Ted Williams, the godfather of the Jimmy Fund.

 The Jimmy Fund

 He was born Carl Einar Gustafson Aug.
 18, 1935 on a New Sweden potato farm.
-At age 12 he felt a pain in his abdomen when he was walking to school.
-He had non-Hodgkins lymphoma of the small bowel and underwent a surgery in Caribou.
+At age 12 he felt a pain in his abdomen while walking to school.
+He had non-Hodgkins lymphoma of the small bowel and underwent surgery in Caribou.
 Then he had another surgery in Lewiston.

 On May 22, 1948, radio star Ralph Edwards was to ask for donations on a broadcast of his radio show, Truth or Consequences, from Children’s Hospital.

 For the coast-to-coast broadcast, Farber selected Einar, a cute, polite Boston Braves fan who longed to watch games on television.

 During the broadcast from “Jimmy’s” bedside, Boston Braves players paid him a surprise visit.
 They marched into his room with hats, bats and a small Braves uniform.
 Edwards announced “Jimmy” would get a TV set if they raised $20,000.
 Before the Braves left Children’s Hospital, people had showed up at the door with dollars, quarters and dimes for Jimmy.

 Dr. Farber suggested they name the fund drive the Jimmy Fund.